Fourth Stimulus Check: Will You Get Another Relief Payment?

 Employment also remains well below pre-pandemic levels.
 The unemployment rate fell to 5.8 percent in May, but about 7.6 million fewer people are employed today as compared to early 2020.
 Most of them were in low-wage jobs lost during the pandemic that have not returned.
 Approximately 376,000 people initially applied for unemployment insurance in the first week of June, the lowest number since the start of the pandemic.
 (A typical pre-pandemic week saw about 250,000 new unemployment applications.)
 Another 71,000 sought Pandemic Unemployment Assistance (PUA), which supports freelance and self-employed workers.
 As of the week ending May 22, over 15 million workers were receiving some form of unemployment aid.
 Many jobless Americans have not received unemployment insurance and other government benefits, because of long waits, perceived ineligibility and other issues.

 Job growth continues to lag expectations for many possible reasons.
 Some have argued that overly generous benefits are making unemployment more attractive than working.
-But other considerations factor in to one’s ability to work.
+But other considerations factor in to one’s ability to work too.
 With many schools still remote or out for the summer, a lot of parents lack adequate childcare.
-Full vaccination rates just passed 40 percent, so the threat of COVID still leaves many uncomfortable working around strangers in public.
+The full vaccination rates just passed 40 percent for the country.
+But that percentage ranges from 62.7 percent in Vermont to 28.5 percent in Mississippi.
+So the threat of COVID is still real in much of the country, leaving many uncomfortable working around strangers in public.
 A growing gap between labor force skills and job requirements makes hiring more difficult.
 And then there’s the general friction that inevitably arises when an entire economy slams its foot on the gas.

 As before the pandemic, many who are willing to work cannot find jobs with the wages and benefits they need to survive.
 According to Marie Newman, a U.S. Representative from Illinois, “there is not a shortage of Americans looking for work, there is a shortage of Americans willing to work for starvation wages with no benefits, no health care, and no protections during a pandemic.”